Some games have <10 ratings! Play and rate them here!

 And come join the Meta Game Jam (March 17-31), where you create a game about games (or a game that breaks the fourth wall)!

-Welcome to the Movie Game Jam, where you create a game in two weekends inspired by your favourite movie scene!
+Welcome to the Movie Game Jam, where you create a game in 10 days inspired by your favourite movie scene!

 Games based on movies have a reputation for not being that great.
 They're also hardly made anymore.

 Thus, the aim of this jam is to show that movies can still be a great source of inspiration for interesting and innovative video games!

 Action and horror movies will be the easiest (conceptually) to turn into games, but I challenge you to also consider exploring your favourite films for scenes that could be highly unique and interesting in game form!

 Come join our official Discord server (for this jam and future jams), because game jams are more fun when there's a community.